 There is a lot of speculation as to why law enforcement officer suicides are higher than others, including those we've already discussed—alcoholism, depression, and divorce.
 In truth, those issues may only be symptoms of a bigger problem: post-traumatic stress disorder (PTSD).

 The truth is, an average law enforcement career is well-suited to produce PTSD for some officers.
 Between the long hours, the fatigue, the potential health issues, and trauma, it is easy to understand how PTSD may contribute to higher suicide rates among officers.

 Figures from the Ruderman Family Foundation has found that roughly 35% of police officers experience PTSD, compared to 6.8% for the general population.
 As well, roughly 12% of officers experience depression, versus 6.8% for the general population.

 Preventing Police Officer Suicides

 No one can fully understand why an individual might choose to take their own life.
-But experts recommend implementation of mental and physical wellness programs, employee assistance services and peer support systems.
+But experts recommend the implementation of mental and physical wellness programs, employee assistance services, and peer support systems.